-To the Executive Director and Members of the Minnesota Higher Education Facilities Authority St. Paul, Minnesota:
+To the Executive Director and Members of the Minnesota Higher Education Facilities Authority St. Paul, Minnesota

-We have audited the accompanying basic financial statements of the Minnesota Higher Education Facilities Authority, St. Paul, Minnesota, as of and for the year ended June 30, 2007 as listed in the Table of Contents.
+We have audited the accompanying financial statements of the Minnesota Higher Education Facilities Authority, St. Paul, Minnesota, as of and for the year ended June 30, 2008, as listed in the Table of Contents.
 These financial statements are the responsibility of the Authority's management.
-Our responsibility is to express opinions on these financial statements based on our audit.
-The prior year partial comparative information has been derived from the Authority's 2006 financial statements and, in our report dated August 16, 2006, we expressed an unqualified opinion on these financial statements.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+The prior year partial comparative information has been derived from the Authority's 2007 financial statements and, in our report dated October 2, 2007, we expressed an unqualified opinion on these financial statements.